darkamgel/CSC718-Process-Detective/assignment1/README.md

 - Queue synchronization, mutex/condition-variable operations, thread
   scheduling, and context switching may limit scaling.
 - Queue capacity is fixed at 10.
-- `-1` is reserved as the poison-pill shutdown value.

 ## AI Use Disclosure